 A fundamental knowledge of Ibsen’s literary production and 60 points on Master's thesis in Ibsen Studies

 A thesis with a topic formulated by the student is to be written under up to 18 hours of supervision throughout the process.

 The master's thesis should be submitted during the last semester after all other courses have been completed.

-The master's thesis may be written in English or Norwegian or another Scandinavian language and will be graded on the basis of an alphabetical grading system (A-F).
+The master's thesis may be written in English or Norwegian or another Scandinavian language.
 The thesis is assessed and graded by a subject teacher and an external sensor.